jagrvargen/holbertonschool-higher_level_programming/0x0B-python_input_output/README.md

 5. 5-to_json_string.py - A function that returns the JSON representation of an object (string).

 6. 6-from_json_string.py - A function that returns an object (Python data structure) represented by a JSON string.

+7. 7-save_to_json_file.py - A function that writes an Object to a text file, using a JSON representation.